Blkswn

-blkswn (pronounced black swan) is the debut studio album by American rapper Smino.
+blkswn (pronounced "black swan") is the debut studio album by American rapper Smino.
 It was released on March 14, 2017 with Zero Fatigue under license to Downtown Records.

 The album includes guest appearances from Ravyn Lenae, Bari, theMIND, Jay2, Via Rosa, Drea Smith, Akenya, Jean Deaux, and Noname, with production from Monte Booker, THEMpeople, Sango, Phoelix, and J. Bird.
-The artwork of the album was done by Victor Birriel and taken by Chicago native, Taylor Madison, photographer of Diary of Disposables.
+The album artwork was created by Victor Birriel and taken by Chicago native, Taylor Madison, photographer behind Diary of Disposables.

 Background

 The release date holds a special significance to the St. Louis rapper because 314 is the area code of his hometown.

 Release and promotion

 Singles

 On December 2, 2016, Smino announced the title of the album and released "blkswn" as the first single.
 On February 8, 2017, the second single, "Anita" was released.
 He released "Blkoscars" on February 24, and "Father Son, Holy Smoke" on March 10 as promotional singles.
 On July 26, the music video for "Netflix & Dusse" was released.
 On March 26, 2018, Smino released the album's final single and music video for "Wild Irish Roses".